Can the sand/dust be used around a salt-water pool?

 Our product contains oil-based polymers (synthetic) that are more durable and have better erosion resistance than organics.
 Our polymeric sands and Dust do not contain any cement.

-As long as it is dry, it can be driven or walked on in 24 hours.
+As long as it is dry, it can be walked on in 24 hours.

 For Polybind polymeric sand and Dust – If the proper installation procedure is followed in terms of paver installation according to the ICPI and the Polymeric Sand installation according to Polybind, then 10 years.
 The area needs to be maintained and cleaned from time to time dirt should not be allowed to accumulate on the joints.

 You will need to be patient and give it time to dry out in order to evaluate, if it has not washed out of the joint and is hardening everything will probably be all right

 Note: in our instructions we recommend 24 hours no rain.

 It needs to be installed the full depth of the paver or stone.

 Normally a pressure washer – if the moss or mildew has been there for a long time it may have damaged the sand– Remove the damaged sand where it can be readily removed using the pressure washer, allow the area to dry and replace missing sand and activate as per our directions.
 Note: Use the Polybind M3 product as part of your home maintenance program.
 It will help prevent the growth of Moss, Mold & Mildew from returning.